aydrienlaw/tp/docs/UserGuide.md

 # orCASHbuddy User Guide

-Welcome to the user guide for **orCASHbuddy**, a lightweight command-line assistant for tracking day-to-day expenses and monitoring how they affect your budget.
+Welcome to the user guide for orCASHbuddy, a lightweight command-line assistant for tracking and managing expenses.

+orCASHbuddy is designed for Residential College 4 (RC4) Interest Group treasurers who need a quick and reliable way to record spending, set budgets, and monitor group finances.

 This document explains how to set up the application, describes every available command, and provides quick references for day-to-day use.

 ---